AJ58O/ValidatorRewards/README.md

 1. Validator data is retreived thorugh the XRPL data API (https://xrpl.org/data-api.html).
 These functions are included in rippleStats.py
 2. logic determining what makes a good validator is included in validatorScoreCard.py.
 All business logic is executed in the grep_all function
-3. test.py pulls payment pointers and node public keys from the config file, gets a report for the past 24 hours, if the validator is good, adds them to a trigger files.
+3. run.py pulls payment pointers and node public keys from the config file, gets a report for the past 24 hours, if the validator is good, adds them to a trigger files.
+Good validators are tipped using the XRPTipBot API
-4. Reward.sh reads the reward amount and payment pointers from files and runs an ilp-spsp send on each of the payment pointers.

 ### What defines good behavior?